smartdevicelink/sdl_evolution/proposals/NNNN-webengine-projection-mode.md

 ## Alternatives considered

-There are no alternatives available that the author feels competitive to the projection mode using a web rendering engine.
+There are no alternatives available that the author feels competitive to the projection mode using a WebView.